Judopay/JudoKit/README.md

 ## Next steps

-JudoKit supports a range of customization options.
+Judo's Swift SDK supports a range of customization options.
 For more information on using judo for iOS see our [wiki documentation](https://github.com/JudoPay/JudoKit/wiki/).